IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 ## Authors and acknowledgment
 The project was created and worked on by Oskar Dahlbeck, Pehr Häggqvist, Isak Lundström and Hjalmar Olofsson Utsi.
 Our supervisor Kåre Synnes gave us the task and helped us with insights on meetings on a weekly basis.
-Other acknowledgements goes to Nicklas Brynolf as his project '
+Other acknowledgements goes to Nicklas Brynolf as his project 'name och länk' help us alot when starting this project and to the Doublerobotics support team as tey replied quickly about our questions on the Double D3s API.

 ## Project status
+As for now the project is in a